Visiting US National Parks in January

 Lassen Volcanic National Park in January – California

-Lassen Volcanic National Park is a cool park to visit in January.
+Lassen Volcanic National Park is a fun California National Park to visit in the winter.
 You are almost guaranteed snow covering the volcanos which is a pretty view to see and photograph.

 Winter activities at Lassen Volcanic National Park include sledding, cross country skiing, snowshoeing, backcountry skiing/snowboarding and more!